Edited by Caroline Wigley

 Letters were the only form of communication available to the ordinary person in the 1940s, and so it’s particularly apt that letters should tell this “evocative human story … of an almost unknown dimension of the Second World War,” (Sir George Zambellas).

-We are expecting delivery of this book in mid-April – Order now and we will dispatch as soon as it’s available.
+We are expecting delivery of this book at the end of April – Order now and we will dispatch as soon as it’s available.